Quick tack safety check

 • Stirrup leathers.
 Worn, stretched or otherwise damaged leathers are at risk of giving way.

 • Locations where metal and leather meet.
-Places where buckles and bits connect with leather tend to wear quickly.
+Places where buckles and bits connect with leather tend to wear quickly and undermine tack safety.
 Any significant damage is cause for concern.

 • Hook studs and Chicago screws.
 Just like buckles, these pieces of hardware hold your strap tack together.
 Give them a solid wiggle as you tack up to ensure they are still holding tightly.